Overview

 It charges the CCB to work with local stakeholders such as the Vermont Housing and Conservation Board, the Vermont Land Access and Opportunity Board, the Vermont Racial Justice Alliance, the Office of Racial Equity, and the Agency of Commerce and Community Development to determine a percentage of Cannabis excise tax dollars to appropriate to the Cannabis Business Development Fund.

 For cultivators operating in a designated cultivation district, the setback shall be no greater than 25 feet.
 For cultivators operating in a town with a designated cultivation district but outside the cultivation district, the setback shall be no greater than 50 feet.
 If a town does not have a cultivation district, the setback shall be no greater than 50 feet.
-If a town has no zoning, the setback shall be no greater than 10 feet.
-This means, by default, a town will automatically inherit 50-foot setbacks for outdoor cultivators on January 1, 2025.
-There is no clear understanding of how to measure the setbacks, and what could happen if a licensee is not within the setbacks.
+If a town has no zoning, the setback is 10 feet.
+This means, by default, a town without zoning automatically has 10-foot setbacks for outdoor cultivators starting on January 1, 2025.
+There is no clear understanding of how the CCB will adopt and enforce this new policy for current and future licensees.

 Similar to the setbacks in Section 16, this section is regressive and it will harm the market, especially outdoor cultivators, and stands in conflict with the original intent of the enabling statute, Act 164 (2020), to transition Vermont's legacy market equitably.
 We hope to remove these to remove the cultivation districts from the law in 2025.